 "I think the number one skill set that a leader needs to have is empathy.
 The ability to not just understand others but be able to genuinely think from their viewpoint."

-Please click link to access video: ASC All Inclusive Leadership: Ayden Shaw
+ASC All Inclusive Leadership: Ayden Shaw

 ☼ TOOLS AND ACTIVITIES